 Pulmonary fibrosis is an interstitial lung disease.
 Interstitial lung diseases are a group of conditions that cause inflammation and scarring around the tiny air sacs (alveoli) in the lungs.
 The scarring is called fibrosis.
 It causes the tissues in the lungs to get thick and stiff.
 This makes it hard to take in oxygen.
 Often the cause is unknown.
 This is called idiopathic pulmonary fibrosis.

-Most of the time doctors don’t know the cause of pulmonary fibrosis.
+Most of the time, healthcare providers don’t know the cause of pulmonary fibrosis.
 Things that can increase your risk of getting pulmonary fibrosis are:

 Certain viral infections